I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 I’ve worked with a couple of illustrators who didn’t want to handle covers, front or back.

-All in all, it’s not a crazy troublesome process.
+All in all, it’s not an overly troublesome process.

-Once you have a fully edited manuscript and book cover, you give it to a book formatter to turn into the print-ready files you’ll need for an ebook and a print book.
+Once you have all the building blocks for your book (a fully edited manuscript, the book cover, and illustrations), give them to a book formatter to build the book.
+The service will then provide the files you’ll need to upload an ebook, a paperback, and possibly a hardcover book.

 That’s it.